pra1veenk/ppe-detect-sap/Documentation/Step2-SAPS4HANA-Readiness/README.md

 Make sure to add these roles.
 To add these roles, in your SAP S/4HANA GUI system,

-1. open the **/n/su01** transaction.
+1. Open the **/n/su01** transaction in SAP S/4HANA.

-2. Find the S/4HANA user you want to add the roles to and Press Enter.
+2. Find the SAP S/4HANA user you want to add the roles to and Press Enter.

 3. Click the **Roles** Tab and Choose the **Edit** Option.